 You cannot leave your foster cat with an unauthorized person or pet sitter.
 We have specific training for foster parents, and pet sitters have not undergone that training or signed the release waivers for the foster program.

 If any of your foster pets bite you and break skin, causing you to bleed, you need to report the bite to the foster coordinator within 24 hours of when the bite occurred.
 The law requires that we report all bites.
 The teeth of the animal, not the nails, must have broken the skin.
 If you are unsure, then please report the bite anyway.

 What if I want to adopt one of my foster kittens?

 If you want to adopt a foster kitten, you will need to complete an adoption application and follow the full adoption process.
-When you bring your foster kittens back to the Best Friends Pet Adoption Center, they are not always immediately available for adoption.
+When you bring your foster kittens back to the Best Friends Lifesaving Center, they are not always immediately available for adoption.
 We have to ensure that their medical records are current and give them a brief examination to ensure they are healthy enough to be adopted.
-With that said, if you decide to adopt after you’ve returned the kittens to the pet adoption center, please contact the foster coordinator right away because once the kittens are up for adoption, we cannot hold a kitten for anyone, including the foster parent.
+With that said, if you decide to adopt after you’ve returned the kittens to the lifesaving center, please contact the foster coordinator right away because once the kittens are up for adoption, we cannot hold a kitten for anyone, including the foster parent.

 What if I know someone who’s interested in adopting one of my foster kittens?